 Using the Google Photos mobile application

-Open a photograph in the Google Photos mobile application and click the Google Lens icon at the bottom of the image.
+Open a photograph in the Google Photos mobile application and click the three dots in the top right-hand corner of your screen and then select Google Lens from the drop-down menu.
 The app will highlight a specific part of the image in a rectangle, which you can move by dragging, or re-size using one of the corners, to make sure it captures your specific area or object of interest.

 Screenshot 1.
 Click the Google Lens icon on the bottom right of the screen (second from the right).